What is Mindfulness?

 Mindfulness management is allowing yourself to stay focused on what needs to be done now to reach your business goals.
 It’s being aware of all the different moving parts and selecting what is most important to move a project ahead in the right manner.
-It’s about letting go of the past and not being anxious about the future, but rather looking in the moment around what needs attention.
+It’s about letting go of the past and not being anxious about the future, but rather looking at the moment around what needs attention.

-Mindfulness management helps your employees reduce reactionary responses and increase their decision making skills.
+Mindfulness management helps your employees reduce reactionary responses and increase their decision-making skills.
 The more closely aligned you are with your employees, the easier it is to coach them rather than have them in the performance improvement path.

 It’s slowing yourself down and thinking about where to put your focus best.